ltruciosr-dev/kamayuc_sim/README.md

 python repo_credentials.py
 ```

-Also you could edit the file `kamayuc-erc.repos` and add your [GitLab](https://gitlab.com/.com) credentials in all `url:` lines, to be able to install the kamayuc private repositories:
+Also you can edit the file `kamayuc-erc.repos` and add your [GitLab](https://gitlab.com/.com) credentials in all `url:` lines, to be able to install the kamayuc private repositories:
 - username
 - password